ANTINO KIM

 [4] Kim, A. and Dennis, A., "Says Who?
 The Effects of Presentation Format and Source Rating on Fake News in Social Media."
 MIS Quarterly, Vol. 43, No. 3, pp. 1025-1039 (2019).

-This study examines how different presentation formats and source ratings affect users' ability to identify fake news on social media platforms.
+Abstract Summary: This study examines how different presentation formats and source ratings affect users' ability to identify fake news on social media platforms.
 We conducted experiments testing various combinations of visual presentation and credibility indicators.
 Our research provides insights into designing effective interfaces that help users distinguish between credible and unreliable news sources.

 View Publication